Report from @media conference in London

 Panel quartet Brian Suda, Bruce Lawson, Jeremy Keith, Relly Annett-Baker and Douglas Crockford.

-Nicole Sullivan talked about performance of CSS3 and HTML5.
-A good point was that selectors are parsed from right to left, so div.classname is slower than .classname.
-Other things to avoid were box-shadow, rgba-transparency and the attr-selector.
+Nicole Sullivan delivered practical advice on squeezing every ounce of performance from CSS3.
+A good point is that browsers read selectors from right to left, so “div.classname” is slower than “.classname”.
+Other things to avoid are box-shadow, rgba-transparency and the attr-selector.

 Comments